mpiedrav32/mpiedrav32/writings/writings-2024.md

 Given my poor academic profile, as a student and a possible researcher wannabe, he might have considered I should have taken over ownership of my parents' grocery store business (they are now around their 80s), instead of me trying to become a computer science researcher.

+# Mathematical structures as models of computation

+After all these years, I still wonder about the general theory of mathematical structures as models of computation.
+Not only polynomial differential equations, but also nonsingular square matrices, topological vector spaces, algebraic plane curves, etc.

+It is especially important to understand how these mathematical objects can be used to represent programs.
+For instance, it's not about implementing algorithms in C++ or Rust or Julia for calculating multivariable systems of polynomials.
+Instead, it's about representing those algorithms in multivariable systems of polynomials themselves.

+That is, to what extent can a given mathematical structure act or operate or execute over other mathematical structures to produce computations?
+How can we move from the merely descriptive to the computational without leaving the realm of mathematics?

+Writing system software or user applications only using structures from abstract algebra or real analysis or differential geometry isn't why most students currently enroll in computer science.
+But it might well be in the future.

+Perhaps having computer science as a discipline outside mathematics is merely a temporal and convenient measure, while we sort out how to embed computing back into math.
+It'll probably take centuries, though.

+# Attractor
+For some reason, I feel abandoned if I move away from math, even when I'm considerably sloppy at doing math.

+To me, mathematics is a source of deep joy when everything works, and deep mental pain when nothing works.

+Mathematics is the ultimate realm where thought develops, where phenomena are abstracted to their utmost and their underlying fundamental relations can be finally understood.

+A part of me wants to reenroll in the math major.
+But I know I just don't have what it takes to become a mathematician.
+From the outside, a major in math seems achievable.
+Once inside, everything becomes an insurmountable challenge to me.

+# Computational mathematics

+If I'm this interested in computational mathematics, where's my own computer algebra system with my own implementation of Gröbner basis, Wu's method, and Risch algorithm?

+I long to have the stamina, resilience, and focus to work on that implementation.
+Perhaps in OCaml.
+I barely know it, but I'm aware it's sound enough for mathematical software.
+Coq is implemented in that language.

+But I feel embarrassed when I write code.
+My logic blunders and blemishes leak through.
+My design flaws appear to any experienced developer as plain as day.

+Not only Dijkstra would be looking over my shoulder and disapproving my design and implementation decisions, but all of ACM Turing Award recipients: Lamport, Knuth, Hoare, Hopcroft, Floyd, etc.

+It's painful to create something that nobody will use, that is plain ugly, and that has no real value.
+I fear writing wasteful software, even when code is cheap (vs. using physical media in material objects).